-All supervisors, administrators/managers, administrative faculty, other leaders, and community coordinators, are mandated reporters.
-Seminary employees listed here who are not designated above as confidential, are mandated reporters for all the details of which they are aware about an incident.
-They share this information with the Title IX Coordinator or Title IX & Discrimination Officer.
-Giving a mandated reporter notice of an incident constitutes official notice to the institution.
-Incidents of sexual misconduct will be taken seriously when official notice is given to the institution.
-Such incidents of sexual misconduct will be investigated and resolved in a prompt and equitable manner under the seminary's resolution procedures.
+All supervisors, administrators/managers, faculty, and other leaders, unless designated as a Confidential Fuller Resource, are considered Responsible Employees and are required to report all the details of which they are aware about an incident.
+They share this information with the Title IX Coordinator or Title IX & Discrimination Officer, but otherwise keep the information private.
+Incidents of sexual misconduct will be taken seriously.
+Such incidents of sexual misconduct that are shared with the Title IX Coordinator or Title IX & Discrimination Officer will be investigated and resolved in a prompt and equitable manner under the seminary's resolution procedures.

-You may request confidentiality and/or that the Title IX Coordinator or designee provide you with remedies and resources without initiating a formal resolution process.
+You may request confidentiality and/or that the Title IX Coordinator or designee provide you with Supportive Measures without initiating a formal resolution process.
 The Title IX Coordinator or designee will weigh requests for confidentiality against the institutional need to address and remedy discrimination under Title IX.
 Generally, the seminary will be able to respect your wishes, unless it believes there is a threat to the community based on the use of weapons, violence, pattern, predation, or threatening conduct by the person being accused.

-In cases where your request for confidentiality is granted, the seminary will offer you available resources, supports, and remedies.
+In cases where your request for confidentiality is granted, the seminary will offer you available Supportive Measures.
 You are not obligated to pursue formal resolution in order to access the available resources.
 If the seminary decides it is obligated to pursue a formal resolution based on the notice you have given, you are not obligated to participate in the resolution process.
 However, the ability of the seminary to enforce its policies or provide some remedies may be limited as a result of your decision not to participate.